 “At the Summer Athletic Carnival, Polly, Benny and Leo finished the 100m running event faster than the others.
-Polly ran fast and won the race.
+Polly ran faster than Benny and Leo and won the race.
 Benny reached the finishing point after Polly.
 Next came Leo after Benny.”

 This is how you’ll have to explain the winners of a competition, if you do not know the numbers that tell the position of something.
 It is so not easy to tell the positions of something in this way.
 But, in math, we have a solution for this.
 It is the Ordinal Numbers.
 Hmm……….. sounds a little odd, right?

 Read the following numbers.
 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 ……….. one, two, three, four, five, six, seven, eight, nine, ten …………How easy it is!!
 These numbers are normal numbers that we all know, and we love them a lot.
 We call them Cardinal Numbers.
 They usually say how many of something are there.